-The math more than checks out here — this really is an unbelievably rewarding card, and competes with the best premium cards out there.
+The math more than checks out here — this really is an unbelievably rewarding card, and competes favorably with the best premium cards out there.

 Capital One Venture X eligibility requirements

 I know for some people in the travel space, the Capital One Venture X may be the first Capital One product that they’re applying for.
 There are a lot of rumors about Capital One’s application restrictions, so let’s go over the basic eligibility requirements you need to be aware of.
-I’d say overall it’s surprisingly good news, and that this card may actually be easier to get approved for than some other Capital One cards.
+I’d say overall it’s surprisingly good news, and that this card is anecdotally easier to get approved for than some other Capital One cards.

 What are Capital One’s approval restrictions?